nes-lab/shepherd/software/python-package/tests_manual/testbench_direct_rw_results.md

 # Benchmarking the File-OP-Pipeline

 Essential parts are taken from shepherd-codebase and can be benchmarked here.
-Its also a playground for new ideas and tracking changes (improvements and regressions) for later software versions.
+It's also a playground for new ideas and tracking changes (improvements and regressions) for later software versions.

 ## Learnings

 - h5py.directRW() does not make things faster for us -> plus code-quality is worse
-- switching to lzf and omitting timestamp -> each brings 30% improvement -> adds up to ~50%
+- ~~switching to lzf and omitting timestamp -> each brings 30% improvement -> adds up to ~50%
 - worst case (var I & V, plus reading) can DOS the BBB with 117% load without writing any gpio
+- gzip got a lot faster over the years - overhead is acceptable
+  - even loading harvesting traces with gzip6 comes with no mayor penalty

 ## BBB 2026-09-21